-The ARTIOS curriculum consists of these courses.
+The ARTIOS curriculum consists of the courses below.
 All classes will be taught by the Senior Pastor or others with suitable academic training and practical ministry experience.

 The Drama of Redemption I